IBM/data-governance-insurance-chatbot-app/CPDaaS.md

 #### 6. Create Watson Assistant

+Login to the `Data Collaborator` IBM Cloud account.
 Search for `Watson Assistant` in the catalog.
 Click on `Watson Assistant` to create `Watson Assistant` instance.
 Select `Trial` plan and check the license agreement after reading the terms.
 Click create.
 It will take a minute or two for the Watson Assistant instance to be provisioned on your IBM Cloud dashboard.

 #### 7. Create service credentials for DB2